 Age related cognitive decline may be based on environmental factors partially, such as exposure to novelty.
 Novelty is a resource for which the access to this resource changes throughout life, fluctuating depending on the environment.
 As we age, sources of novelty will become more rare because learning transforms novelty into familiarity.
 Fluid intelligence is exercised when confronted with novelty and likely declines when not used frequently.
 Crystallized intelligence is exercised when utilizing familiarity and grows with another resource: familiarity/knowledge.
 Familiarity is a resource that increases throughout life, assuming memory loss or brain damage isn’t involved, simply due to the conversion of novelty into familiarity.
 This dynamic of converting novelty into familiarity would explain why fluid intelligence decreases with age while crystallized intelligence increases with age.

 The dopamine D4 receptor likely functions to aide in adaptability under circumstances of novel stimuli, where the receptor increases learning and memory as to deal with novelty more rapidly.
-This makes sense as the longer variants of the gene are linked to migration distance out of Africa, implying that the gene is selected for under conditions of traveling to new environments.
+This makes sense as the longer variants of the gene are linked to ancestral migratory distance, implying that the gene is selected for under conditions of traveling to new environments.
 It is likely that those with this gene will become depressed and less motivated under circumstance of insufficient novelty, which is more common in settled societies.
 In settled societies, lots of repetition in lifestyle is expected to manage agriculture and divided labor in general.
 It now makes sense why this gene is also less common in China, where communism is the lifestyle and it may have been sexually selected against.
 The gain in tolerance that DRD4 would cause is expected to make mundane life boring, while having less of these receptors would slow tolerance and make settlement societies more bearable.
 The behavioral side effects of tolerance development may be the limiting factor in learning speed benefits.

 Novelty-seeking and hyper-exploratory behavior has been observed in those with bipolar disorder.
 Some research has found an association of DRD4 variants and bipolar disorder, while others have failed to find an association.
 For the dopamine D4 receptor to be implicated in bipolar disorder would not necessarily require involvement of variants of the DRD4 gene, but potentially other dopaminergic genes, especially the dopamine transporter.
 It is thought that dopaminergic signaling may alter GABAergic signaling for those with schizophrenia and bipolar disorder, which is likely via the mechanism of DRD4.
 An alteration of GABA(a) receptors was found among those with bipolar disorder, which can explain why those with the DRD4 gene might share symptoms with bipolar disorder.
 It is likely that the GABA(a) receptors are one of the genetic components of bipolar disorder symptoms relating to the dopamine 4 receptor stimulation, rather than genes controlling for the dopamine 4 receptor itself.
 The role of this dopamine receptor may just be to enhance the symptoms during times of high dopamine activity, namely stressors or novelty (presumably most stressors are novel).
 This turns out to be true, the same GABA(a) receptor subunit (α5) that was previously mentioned to associate with learning and memory was specifically associated to bipolar disorder as well.